 But what about the positional adjustments?
 Take a look around the league at the paucity of catching talent.
 Watch how desperately teams chase viable catchers during this free agency period.
 Consider how far above the current standard of big league catching does Yadier Molina in a world where J.P.
 Arencibia attracts attention on the trade market, not the record for world’s fastest non-tendering.

-With Joe Mauer transitioning Yadier Molina and Buster Posey are the best catchers in baseball.
+With Joe Mauer transitioning to first base full time, Yadier Molina and Buster Posey are the best catchers in baseball.
 They play the most important position on the field.
-Not coincidentally, their teams have played in the four straight World Series (note: this actually is coincidental.)
+Not coincidentally, their teams have played in four straight World Series (note: this actually is coincidental.)
 The value of a catcher is nearly incalculable.